Getting Started

 Creating the policy

-Any recoverability policy with NServiceBus requires a RecoverabilityConfig which contains information about immediate and delayed retries and about what happens when all retries have been exhausted.
-This information is configured with an EndpointConfiguration and provided by NServiceBus to the recoverability policy.
-This behavior can be imitated and added to a helper method:
+This means that an instance of RecoverabilityConfig is necessary in order to test the custom policy.
+This class contains information about immediate and delayed retries and about what happens when all retries have been exhausted.
+Normally this information is configured with an EndpointConfiguration and provided by NServiceBus to the recoverability policy.
+In the test context it needs to be build based on the test parameters.
+This can be done using the following helper method:

 static Func<ErrorContext, RecoverabilityAction> CreatePolicy(int maxImmediateRetries = 2, int maxDelayedRetries = 2, TimeSpan? delayedRetryDelay = null, HashSet<Type> unrecoverableExceptions = null)